Student Meeting Hours:

 - Activities for evolving student needs: Teaching discovery and citation through competitive play (Library Instruction West, Colo., 2018)

 - Information Literacy in the Age of Disinformation (CELT, CSU Chico, 2017)

-- Balancing student experience with faculty expectations (Library Instruction West, 2016)
+- Bridging the gap between faculty expectation and student experience (Library Instruction West, Utah, 2016)

-- Creating primary sources with first-generation students (LOEX 2016; the IFLA Information Literacy Section meeting, 2016)
+- Creating primary sources with first-generation students (LOEX, Ky., 2017; IFLA Information Literacy Section meeting, Ill., 2016)

-- Elevating engagement in online courses (16th Distance Library Services Conference and accompanying article, 2014)
+- Elevating engagement in online courses (16th Annual Distance Library Services Conference, Colo., 2014, with accompanying article)